Type: Package

 point_alpha

 Numeric.
-Transparency of points (0-1).
-Default is 0.6.
+Jitter point transparency (0-1).
+Default 0.6.

 show_p_value